comradeice/Interactive-Sales-Performance-Power-BI-Dashboard/README.md

-# From Data to Decisions : Interactive-Sales-Performance-Power-BI-Dashboard
+# From Data to Decisions : Sales-Performance-Power-BI-Dashboard

 A sales performance dashboard is displayed in this Power BI visualization.
 With important metrics on geographic distribution, sales volume, and profitability over time, the dashboard offers a thorough overview of sales data broken down by product categories: technology, office supplies, and furniture.